gholt/locmap/WHY_TEMPLATING.md

 indirectly motivate the generator to do what I want, just plain text constructs to reason about.

+An ongoing annoyance, however, is that reported line numbers from panics refer to the generated file, not the source templatized file.
+I don't know how many times I've fixed a bug only to find out I need to migrate that fix back to the template.
+I don't know of any elegant way around that, except maybe making my editor yell at me if I try to modify a generated file (I embed `_GEN_` somewhere in the file name for all of them).

 Looking forward I hope that some official tool is created around this need.
 Or maybe someone will recommend or I'll run across a better tool than GoT.